niels-bosman/vue-toggle-component/README.md

 # Vue Toggle component

-This is a project for transition element which height is auto.
+This is a project that makes it easier to use a (checkbox) toggle component that's modern.

 ## Installation